redis/redis-rb/README.md

 A Ruby client library for the [Redis](http://redis.io) key-value store.

+A simple Ruby client trying to match Redis' API one-to-one while still providing a Rubystic interface.
+It features thread safety, client-side sharding, and an obsession for performance.

 ## A note about versions

 Versions *1.0.x* target all versions of Redis.
 You have to use this one if you are using Redis < 1.2.